Tam o' Shanter (poem): Cultural depictions

-This poem appears to be the first mention of the name.

-The Tam o' Shanter cap is named after it.
+This poem appears to be the first mention of the name.The Tam o' Shanter cap is named after it.

+The French Romantic painter Eugène Delacroix based his 1825 painting Tam O'Shanter on the poem.
 Lady Ada Lovelace named her beloved if "very wild and ... quite vicious" stallion Tom O'Shanter.

 George Métivier published Tam au Sabbat, a Guernésiais version of Burns' poem, in La Gazette de Guernesey in 1855.
 This version was included in his collection Fantaisies guernesiaises in 1866.

 In 1899, the town of Barre, Vermont erected a memorial to Burns in local granite, including a panel depicting a scene from the poem.

 In 1915, the American composer George Whitefield Chadwick completed a symphonic poem inspired by the poem.

 In 1955, British composer Malcolm Arnold's Overture Op.
-51a was named "Tam o' Shanter" after Burns' poem.
+51a was named "Tam O'Shanter" after Burns' poem.

+In his 1975 collection Selected Poems, the Scottish writer Cliff Hanley (under the pseudonym 'Ebenezer McIlwham') wrote a facetious sequel to Tam O'Shanter, called "The Touchstane".
+The protagonist, Theophile McIvor, is not afraid of the ghosts and witches, and takes them on, saying "McIvor comes fae Whifflet, no' fae Ayr."

 In the 1990s, Scottish figurative painter Alexander Goudie worked at a cycle of 54 large format paintings dedicated to Robert Burns' poem, currently displayed at Rozelle House Galleries, near Burns' home at Alloway, Ayrshire.

 The Tam O' Shanter Urban Cottage on Bidston Hill, Wirral, Merseyside was named after the poem in 1837 after being built beyond a stream which was said to repel witches.
 It attracts both Robert Burns fans and local witches and Wicca historians.

-The Tam O'Shanter Inn in Los Angeles, California was named after the Robert Burns poem and was established in 1922 by the Van de Kamp bakery family.
+The Tam O'Shanter Inn in Los Angeles, California, was named after the Robert Burns poem and was established in 1922 by the Van de Kamp bakery family.
 As of 2017, it is Los Angeles' oldest restaurant operated by the same family in the same location.
 It was Walt Disney's favorite restaurant.

 "The Number of the Beast" by Iron Maiden is loosely based on the poem.